 Knowing and measuring the duration of each of these conditions can help determine whether it’s a cold or sinusitis.

 A cold usually lasts anywhere between five and ten days, with the latter being the maximum duration.
 Symptoms generally escalate between the third and fifth day.
 However, a sinus infection lasts much longer, especially when left untreated.
-If your cold symptoms persist beyond ten days, it may be time to consult a specialist at South Florida Sinus and Allergy Center.
+If your cold symptoms persist beyond ten days, it may be time to consult a specialist at Florida Sinus & Snoring Specialists.

 Allergic Rhinitis Duration